danielbentes/uim-protocol/README.md

 ### Revenue Sharing Partnerships

-**Idea**: Form strategic partnerships with major web services and offer a revenue-sharing model.
-The platform takes a commission on the revenue generated from intents executed through AI agents.
+**Idea**: Form strategic partnerships between major web services and AI agent providers.
+Revenue generated from these interactions is shared between the platform and the web services.
+This approach can drive adoption and ensure sustained revenue streams.

 **How It Works**:

-- Partner with major web services to provide exclusive or premium intents.
+- AI Agent providers partner up with major web services to provide exclusive or premium intents - or the other way around.
-- AI agents access these intents through the platform.
 - Revenue generated from these interactions is shared between the platform and the web services.

 ![Revenue Sharing Partnerships](images/revenue-sharing.png)